 For specific Tyler Landscape Architecture information:

 Temple University is committed to working with students and parents by providing student aid through grants, loans, work-study programs, and scholarships.
-Temple Financial Aid & Scholarships help make it possible for qualified students, with limited personal financial resources, to meet the cost of a Horticulture education.
+Temple financial aid and scholarships help make it possible for qualified students with limited personal financial resources to meet the cost of a Tyler Landscape Architecture education.
 For more information about financial aid and scholarship opportunities, visit Student Financial Services here.
-The Landscape Architecture and Horticulture Department offers more than 27 scholarships and awards totaling approximately $51,000 to students each year.
+The Landscape Architecture and Horticulture programs offer more than 27 scholarships and awards totaling approximately $51,000 to students each year.
 Visit the Landscape Architecture and Horticulture programs' Awards & Scholarships page for more information.